The geodatabase is a container used to hold a collection of datasets. There are different types:

 - File geodatabases — A file geodatabase is stored as multiple files in a folder.
 Each dataset is contained in a single file.
 By default files can grow to 1TB, but this can be changed to 4 or 256 TB using a configuration keyword

-- Enterprise geodatabases—Also known as multiuser geodatabases, they can be unlimited in size and numbers of users.
-Stored in a relational database using Oracle, Microsoft SQL Server, IBM DB2, or PostgreSQL.
+- Enterprise geodatabases — Also known as multiuser geodatabases, they can be virtually unlimited in size and numbers of users (The limits differ depending on the DBMS vendor).
+They are stored in a relational database such as Oracle, Microsoft SQL Server, IBM DB2, or PostgreSQL.

 Comparing types of geodatabases

 A collection of various types of GIS datasets held as tables in a relational database.

 A collection of various types of GIS datasets held in a file system folder.